maikkrs/C/HW/PIA/readme.md

       3: code 2 (It is not that clean).

-      4: storage 2 (I think It works fine, but I could have done something better with the files).
+      4: storage 3 (It prints the info in files that correspond to the day).

       5: documentation 2 (Maybe the report is too brief).